orsonteodoro/muslx32/README.txt

 Broken (do not use the ebuild and associated patches from this overlay if broken.  my personal patches may add more complications so do it from scratch again):
 -Makefile.in or make system - use my bashrc scripts to fix it see below.
 -Chromium (v8 javascript engine is broken for x32.
 Intel V8 X32 team (Chih-Ping
 Chen, Dale Schouten, Haitao Feng, Peter Jensen and Weiliang Lin) were working on it in May 2013-Jun 2014, but it has been neglected and doesn't work since the testing of >=52.0.2743.116 of Chromium.
-Creating a snapshot is broken.
 I can confirm that the older standalone v8 works from https://github.com/fenghaitao/v8/ on x32.
-I was using parts of the x87 code for 32-bit parts in x64 files.
-The shift_size in lithium-codegen-x64.cc (in chromium-52.0.2743.116-x32-22.patch) may need to be uncommented.  movp maybe changed to movesxlp since i don't know which to use.
-Details about the problem can be found at https://github.com/orsonteodoro/muslx32/issues/2 .
+I am currently working on this.
+There is a very good chance that I will be able to get Chromium on x32.
+The strategy to fix this is undo some changesets that cause the breakage and it has been working up to 5.4.200.
+We need 5.4.500.31 which exactly matches chromium-54.0.2840.59 stable from the portage tree because the wrappers depend on a particular version of v8.
+Progress can be found at https://github.com/orsonteodoro/muslx32/issues/2.
 -wayland (dunno)
 -weston (segfaults)
 -pulseaudio (cannot connect pavucontrol or pulseaudio apps)